 Traffic Operations Manager approvals

 - Used if none of the controls is covered by bylaws.

 - Approved by the Traffic Operations Manager.

 All changes to parking and traffic controls must be approved on a case-by-case basis, using AT's formal decision-making process.
-Proposed changes must have the support of an AT officer to facilitate process, whether they are associated with a development or as part of a project initiated by AT or Auckland Council.
+Proposed changes must have the support of an AT officer to facilitate the process, whether they are associated with a private development or as part of a project initiated by AT or Auckland Council.